 There are multiple subspecies of chicken of the woods mushrooms

 According to mycologist Tom Volk, there are at least six different subspecies of mushrooms that can be found under the common name “chicken of the woods.”

 - pore color (yellow, white, salmon)

-- position on tree (on standing tree/log or emerging from the soil)
+- position on tree (on standing tree/log or emerging from the soil out of underground roots)

 - growth form (overlapping shelves or rosettes)

 - geographical location (West Coast, East of Great Plains, etc)

 ALL species of chicken of the woods are edible (*with one small caveat) and taste great, but some are better tasting than others.
 Caveat: some chicken of the woods species can grow on eucalyptus, yew, cedar, and other trees that contain compounds poisonous to humans – so only eat chicken of the woods growing on hardwood/deciduous trees to be safe.